tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 ---

 - First, these models don't process their input directly.
-  They first transform it as a stream of tokens, which correspond to parts of words for language models or small patches for images.
+  They transform it as a stream of tokens, which correspond to parts of words for language models or small patches for images.
   These streams are then processed using transformer architectures, which compute interactions between the tokens.

 - The second ingredient is the use of self-supervised pretraining.